 The first few hundred meters of the climb are the least enjoyable.
 Leaving the hut, you’ll follow an old concrete aqueduct to the base of a rocky and sandy slope.
-There’s a number of trails weaving up this part, just stick to the one that looks most defined.
-Be careful, a lot of the rocks aren’t very stable.
+There are a number of trails weaving up this part, just stick to the one that looks most defined.
+Be careful, a lot of the rocks aren’t very stable and it’s easy to slip in the dark.
 Getting through this part of the climb won’t take too long, and before you know it you’ll start seeing snow (depending on the season).

 Stage 2: The Labyrinth